Windos/windos.github.io/_posts/2017-09-26-recurrence-pattern.md

 This script will return `true` or `false`, depending on whether the current date falls within the specified pattern.
-For instance, I'm writing this it is the 9th of September, 2017 and this example would return `true`:
+For instance, I'm writing this it is the 9th of September, 2017 and running this example today returns `true`:

 ```powershell
 Test-RecurrencePattern -Day Tuesday – Instance Last